 The final Section 401 Water Quality Certification may be appealed by submitting a petition to initiate a contested case, pursuant to Idaho Code § 39-107(5) and the "Rules of Administrative Procedure before the Board of Environmental Quality" (IDAPA 58.01.23), within 35 days of the date of the final certification.

-Questions or comments regarding the actions taken in this certification should be directed to Julia Achabal, Boise Regional Office, Julia.
-Achabal@deq.idaho.gov or at (208) 373-0321.
+Questions or comments regarding the actions taken in this certification should be directed to Julia Achabal at (208)373-0321 or email at Julia Achabal@deq.idaho.gov.

 Aaron Scheff